Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command that displays lines containing the pattern "root" from a file
+Command to display the number on lines that contain the pattern "bin"